thomashargrove/stocks/README.md

 python refresh.py
 ```

-To use a virtual environmebnt
+To use a virtual environment:

 ```bash
 python3 -m venv venv